Questions to Ask Yourself Before Buying an Auto Warranty

 The best place to comparison shop is online.
-There are many warranty companies that will provide you with free no-obligation price quotes on any type of vehicle.
+Many warranty companies will provide free no-obligation price quotes on any vehicle.

 How Much is the Warranty Deductible?

-Always research how much and what kind of deductible you are responsible for before you sign the contract.
-Some warranties have a deductible per repair item and some have deductibles per repair visit.
+Always research how much and what kind of deductible you are responsible for before signing the contract.
+Some warranties are deductible per repair item, and some have deductibles per repair visit.

-Per repair item deductible – The overall cost of these types of extended warranties may be cheaper up front however you will have to pay a deductible for each covered repair item you have fixed on your vehicle.
+- Per repair item deductible – The overall cost of these extended warranties may be cheaper upfront; however, you will have to pay a deductible for each covered repair item you have fixed on your vehicle.

 An example of the above deductibles would be this: